 On January 14, rapper, actor, and activist Yasiin Bey, formerly known as Mos Def, tried to board a plane to Ethiopia when he was detained by South African immigration authorities.
-Bey was arrested for breaking local immigration laws, including overstaying his tourist visa, and, most notably, presenting a "world passport" as his travel documentation for departure.
+South Africa's Department of Home Affairs charged Bey with breaking local immigration laws, including overstaying his tourist visa, and, most notably, presenting a "world passport" as his travel documentation for departure.

-The history of the world passport goes back to 1954, when Garry Davis – a World War II bomber turned peace activist, who had renounced his American citizenship years earlier – founded the World Service Authority (WSA).
-He envisioned a world without borders, and the WSA was to be an administrative agency that would act like an international government, issuing world passports and recognising "world citizenship."
+The history of the world passport goes back to 1954, when Garry Davis—a World War II bomber turned peace activist, who had renounced his American citizenship years earlier—founded the World Service Authority (WSA).
+He envisioned a world without borders, and the WSA was to be an administrative agency that would act like an international government, issuing world passports and recognizing "world citizenship."

 Even early on, there were problems with recognition: Davis was arrested multiple times for using the world passport as a travel document.
 Arthur Kanegis, a filmmaker working on a forthcoming documentary about Davis, recounted the time Davis was charged in 1987 by French authorities for creating a counterfeit passport.